 Previously, Nawang worked as Development Director of New York Tibetan Service Center (NYTSC), a non-profit organization dedicated to the preservation and promotion of Tibetan and Himalayan culture and to the provision of services necessary for immigrants to make a successful transition to life in America.
 In 2018, he worked as marketing director on a musical theater production of the life of Milarepa produced by NYTSC and guided by His Holiness the Karmapa.

-Nawang is an experienced translator between English and a variety of Himalayan languages, including Nepali, Central (Ü-Tsang) Tibetan, Kham, Amdo, Ladakhi, Balti, Sikkimese, Dzongkha, Sherpa, Mustangi(Loke).
-Translation of audio recordings, books, movies, documents, websites etc. Oral interpretation provided only for Central Tibetan and Nepali.
-Interpretation services for religious teaching not provided.
+Nawang is a highly experienced translator and interpreter specializing in English and a wide range of Himalayan languages, including Nepali, Central (Ü-Tsang) Tibetan, Kham, Amdo, Ladakhi, Balti, Sikkimese, Dzongkha, Sherpa, and Mustangi (Loke).
+He offers professional translation services for a variety of materials such as audio recordings, books, films, documents, websites, and more.

 Nawang offers specialized, unique tours that offer unparalleled access to the Himalayan community and focus on its diversity.